opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/3_deploy-opendesk-on-cce.md

   nextcloud: 2             # one extra pod for failover & upgrades
 ```

-:::caution Mail replicas fixed at 1
+:::caution Check replica capabilities first

+1️⃣ Before changing any replica counts in, review the reference file **helmfile/environments/default/replicas.yaml.gotmpl**.
+It documents which components **do not support scaling**. **Do not increase replicas** for components that are marked non-scalable or `tbd`.

-`dovecot`, `postfix`, and `freshclam` must remain at replica count `1` in the Community Edition.
-Scaling these is not supported.
+2️⃣ `dovecot`, `postfix`, and `freshclam` must remain at replica count `1` in the Community Edition.
+Scaling these is **not** supported by the **upstream** at the time being.

 :::

----

-## Deploy
+## Deployment

-Ensure your environment is fully sourced and all previous steps are complete:
+Ensure that your environment variables are properly sourced and that all preceding steps have been completed before proceeding.

 ```bash
 # Source credentials